 Regular Cleaning

-Keeping lights and fixtures clean is essential to maintain brightness and clarity.
-Regular cleaning removes dirt and debris that can diminish the effectiveness of the lights.
+Lights and fixtures must be kept clean to preserve brightness and clarity.
+Frequent cleaning removes dirt and debris that might make the lights less effective.

 Inspection and Replacement